I GUESS THIS IS GROWING UP

 She shoots her hometown of Sacramento with a love enshrining its landmarks with warm vibrant tones.
 Like Woody Allen does for New York in Manhattan, Gerwig does for Sacramento framing everything from its people to the extremely mundane in a nostalgic light.
 What it creates is a warm bubble of safety, the place we don’t know we miss until we step outside and see that there is indeed no place quite like home.

 Lady Bird sees the full formation of the character that Gerwig has been developing over the years in Frances Ha, Mistress America and Greenberg (all of which she either starred in or co-wrote).
 This influence is not lost on Saoirse Ronan as she transforms her natural Irish accent into a traditional American one borrowing many of Gerwig’s idiosyncrasies in her performance.
 She is the typical teenager who wants to fit in with the cool crowd but where many of her classmates hail from the wealthy part of town, Christine is from the other side of the tracks (literally).
 As such her family’s financial struggles become a major point of disconnect between mother and daughter especially when it comes to the dream of attending the extremely expensive college across the country.
 Complimenting each other well, Ronan and Metcalf explore a wonderful dynamic that sometimes reaches a boiling point but is just as quickly dissipated when they stumble upon the perfect dress at the thrift store.
-Because at the end of the day there is an unwavering love there that will always be present.
+Because much like a real mother – daughter relationship, there exists an unwavering bond that no mere small quarrel can break.

 The sincerity and poignancy that Gerwig places in her debut are a rarity.
 Though much of the focus is reserved for Christine and her journey, there are also more subtle progressions for the minor characters.
 No one here is perfect and Gerwig understands that.
 Sure, there are some people that mean more than others, some relationships that are good and some that are decidedly worse but it is the discovery of which fits into which category that makes life interesting.
 The learning process and the accumulation of life’s lessons is what ultimately makes us adults not some arbitrary date on the calendar.
 Through that, there are euphoric highs like being kissed for the first time and depressing lows like heartbreak.
 These monumental events in one’s life are often explored through cliches but Lady Bird exhibits a distinct maturity that manages to not get too caught up in the melodrama.